Raffi-Baldassini/TeamSoftwareProject/README.md

 2. Install the dependencies using `pip install -r requirements.txt`

-3. In the Source directory, use the command `flask run` to start the server and then go to the IP address it tells you it is running on
+3. In the Source directory, use the command `flask run` to start the server and then go to the [locally hosted IP address](http://127.0.0.1:5000/).

 ### From Hosted Version: